brainglobe/brainrender/README.md

 ```

 ## Contributing
 Contributions to brainrender are more than welcome.
-Please see the [developers guide](https://brainglobe.info/developers/index.html).
+Please see the [developers guide](https://brainglobe.info/community/developers/index.html).
+Note that some tests are only run locally, by specifying `--runslow --runlocal` in `pytest`.

 ## Citing brainrender
 If you use `brainrender` in your work, please cite: